 We are a pharmaceutical company focused on developing and commercializing products that have the potential to transform the way therapy is delivered, advance patient care and reduce healthcare costs.
 Our proprietary platform is designed to enable the subcutaneous administration of therapies that have previously been limited to intravenous, or IV, delivery.
 By moving delivery away from the high-cost healthcare settings typically required for IV administration, we believe our technology reduces overall healthcare costs and advances the quality and convenience of care.
 Our lead product candidate, Furoscix, consists of our novel subcutaneous formulation of furosemide delivered via our sc2Wear Infusor and is under development for treatment of worsening, or decompensated, heart failure outside of the inpatient setting.
 We filed a new drug application, or NDA, for Furoscix, with the U.S. Food and Drug Administration, or FDA, in August 2017.
+The FDA notified us in October 2017 that it had accepted our NDA for review and assigned us a June 23, 2018 Prescription Drug User Fee Act, or PDUFA, date which is the goal date for the FDA to complete its review of our NDA.
 We believe Furoscix, if approved by the FDA, would allow heart failure patients to receive IV-strength diuresis with earlier discharge from, or potentially without admission to, the high-cost hospital setting.

 Since our inception in February 2013, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, planning for commercialization, and conducting discovery, research and development activities for our product candidates.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations to date primarily with proceeds from the sale of preferred stock and borrowings under convertible notes and a term loan.
-As of September 30, 2017, we had received net cash proceeds of \$56.7 million from sales of our preferred stock, net cash proceeds of \$13.5 million from sales of convertible notes and net proceeds of \$9.7 million from borrowings under our term loan.
+Prior to November 2017, we have funded our operations primarily with proceeds from the sale of preferred stock and borrowings under convertible notes and a term loan.
+As of December 31, 2017, we had received net cash proceeds of \$56.7 million from sales of our preferred stock, net cash proceeds of \$13.5 million from sales of convertible notes and net proceeds of \$9.7 million from borrowings under our term loan.
+In November 2017, we closed our initial public offering with aggregate proceeds of \$95.0 million, net of underwriters' discounts and commissions, before deduction of offering expenses of approximately \$2.3 million.

-For the years ended December 31, 2015 and 2016, our net loss was \$10.5 million and \$24.4 million, respectively, and for the nine months ended September 30, 2017, our net loss was \$16.9 million.
-We have not been profitable since inception, and as of September 30, 2017, our accumulated deficit was \$60.1 million.
-We expect to continue to incur net losses for the foreseeable future as we commercialize our products in the United States, including building our sales and marketing organization, continue research and development efforts, and seek regulatory approval for new product candidates and product enhancements.
+For the years ended December 31, 2015, 2016 and 2017, our net loss was \$10.5 million, \$24.4 million and \$23.8 million, respectively.
+We have not been profitable since inception, and as of December 31, 2017, our accumulated deficit was \$67.0 million.
+We expect to continue to incur net losses for the foreseeable future as we develop the infrastructure to commercialize our products, if approved, in the United States, including building our sales and marketing organization, continue research and development efforts, scale-up manufacturing, and seek regulatory approval for new product candidates and product enhancements.
 We will need additional funding to pay expenses relating to our operating activities, including selling, general and administrative expenses and research and development expenses.
 Adequate funding may not be available to us on acceptable terms, or at all.
 Our failure to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on our business, results of operations or financial condition.